ReDRagon: Ring of Honor (2012–2017)

 On November 23, 2014, reDRagon defeated A. C. H. and Matt Sydal, The Addiction and The Briscoes to retain the ROH World Tag Team Championship and win the Tag Wars tournament.
-Their victory was followed by successful title defenses against the Time Splitters (Alex Shelley and Kushida) at Final Battle and The Young Bucks at ROH's 13th Anniversary Show in March 2015.
+Their victory was followed by successful title defenses against the Time Splitters (Alex Shelley and Kushida) at the Final Battle and The Young Bucks at ROH's 13th Anniversary Show in March 2015.
 At Supercard of Honor IX, they retained the championship against The Kingdom (Matt Taven and Michael Bennett).
 Fish and O'Reilly lost the tag team title to The Addiction at the Ring of Honor Wrestling tapings on April 4.

 After losing the tag titles, both men moved into singles feuds with O'Reilly feuding with former Future Shock partner Adam Cole while Fish attempted to capture the ROH World Television Championship.
 At Final Battle, O'Reilly lost to Cole while Fish lost to Roderick Strong, failing to capture the ROH Television Title.
 At the 14th Anniversary Show, both men competed in triple threat matches for championships, Fish facing Strong and Tomohiro Ishii for the ROH TV title, while O'Reilly faced Jay Lethal and Adam Cole for the ROH World Championship; however, both Fish and O'Reilly failed to capture the titles.

-At Global Wars, O'Reilly lost to the IWGP Heavyweight Champion Tetsuya Naito while Fish captured the ROH TV Title beating Ishii.
+At Global Wars, O'Reilly lost to the IWGP Heavyweight Champion Tetsuya Naito while Fish captured the ROH TV Title by beating Ishii.

 Independent circuit (2014–2017)

 On May 30, 2014, reDRagon unsuccessfully challenged Team Single (Rampage Brown & T-Bone) for the PCW Tag Team Championships.
-The following night reDRagon defeated Legion Of Boom (Chris Masters & Dave Rayne).
-And later that night defeated Project Lucha (El Ligero & Martin Kirby).
+The following night reDRagon defeated Legion Of Boom (Chris Masters & Dave Rayne), and later that night defeated Project Lucha (El Ligero & Martin Kirby).
 On August 30, 2014, reDRagon made their Pro Wrestling Guerrilla debut, defeating Biff Busick and Drew Gulak.
 On October 12, 2014, reDRagon were defeated by Moose and Uhaa Nation via disqualification at HRW Here Comes The Pain.
 On December 28, 2014, reDRagon defeated The Colony (Fire Ant and Silver Ant) to win the HRW Tag Team Championships.